 It’s no secret that Los Angeles California, like most large metros, has its tourist pockets.

-That ranges from the Hollywood Walk of Fame in Hollywood to Universal Studios in Universal City to the Third Street Promenade in Santa Monica.
+That ranges from the Hollywood Walk of Fame in Hollywood to Universal Studios to the Santa Monica Pier.

-But these are all things to do in Los Angeles that most people know about before ever planning a trip.
+But they are all the top things to do in Los Angeles with kids (or without) that most people already know about before ever planning a trip.

 1. Go on an urban hike at Griffith Park